twbs/icons/docs/content/_index.md

 ## Usage

 Bootstrap Icons are SVGs, so you can include them into your HTML in a few ways depending on how your project is setup.
+We recommend using a `width: 1em` (and optionally `height: 1em`) for easy resizing via `font-size`.

 <div class="row my-4">
   <div class="col-md-4">